GittyMac/libadwaita-dark-cider/README.md

 > [!NOTE]
-> This theme has been archived as of Feburary 12, 2025 as Cider is now seemingly closed source and the I just use the web client.
+> This theme has been archived as of Feburary 12, 2025 as Cider is now seemingly closed source and I just use the web client.

 # Libadwaita Dark for Cider